Sonia-96/MyStudyNotes/Java&Web/Web.md

       - Doom - 666

-3. socket: TCP connection
+3. **socket**: TCP connection

 ## Wireshark

-- loopback: look for the traffic of the program on your computer
+- `loopback`: look for the traffic of the program on your computer
-- Wifi: en0: look for the traffic of programs over internet
+- `Wifi: en0`: look for the traffic of programs over internet

 ## Lab